Homepage

 The transmit and receive transducers can be of various types:

-they are more flexible as the wedge geometry and transducers position can be changed by changing the wegde.
+They are more flexible as the wedge geometry and transducers position can be changed by changing the wedge

 • Possibility of steering and skewing (matrix only) the beam